-Just look for the following icons to know more about the question and our suggested answer if you're feeling stuck.
+Just look for the following icons as you answer the Q&A to know more about the question and our suggested answer if you're feeling stuck.

 Click this icon for helpful information about the question

 Click this icon to know what is the recommended answer based on similar contracts and industry practice

 Things you need to know about Affidavit of Loss.